ishiikurisu/house/README.md

 Or to start `atom .` when you run `house edit <repo/name>`.
 Or to execute a command from the repo when you run `house execute <repo/name> -a <arguments>...`.
+For example: `house execute <repo/name> -a op 'make' where 'here'`.

 Build and execute commands can be executed in parallel: just put a dollar sign `$` at the end of the line to make it run on background.